dkypuros/current-working-dir/README.md

 ## 7.2.11.
 Installing RHCOS and starting the OpenShift Container Platform bootstrap process

 ## 7.2.11.1.
-Installing RHCOS by using an ISO image (Test ISO installation)
+Installing RHCOS by using an ISO image - Using VMWare

+I'll start with ISO installation first, then add PXE later.

 You can configure RHCOS during ISO and PXE installations.
 Both options need a webserver, so we will set this up now.